eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/v-pid-rulebook.md

 They are designed to ensure strict interoperability and security, particularly for official and regulated attestations, such as:

-- Mobile Driving Licenses (mDLs) under ISO/IEC 18013-5, which standardises the issuance, storage, and verification of digital driving licenses.
+- Mobile Driving Licences (mDLs) under ISO/IEC 18013-5, which standardises the issuance, storage, and verification of digital driving licences.
-- More general mobile identity attestations under ISO/IEC 23220, expanding the use cases beyond driving licenses.
+- More general mobile identity attestations under ISO/IEC 23220, expanding the use cases beyond driving licences.

 These specifications provide clear, predefined guidelines on how attestations should be issued, stored, and verified, ensuring compliance across jurisdictions and